NRI ITR Filing Guide 2026

 An NRI must file ITR in India if:

-- TDS has been deducted and refund is due
+- TDS has been deducted and you want a refund

 - You want to carry forward losses